Through The New American Colleges & Universities Student Exchange you can spend a semester at one of twelve campuses nationwide.

 The NAC&U Student Exchange works seamlessly between your institution and the one you choose to attend for a semester.
 From applying to transferring credits, the processes are streamlined and efficient.
 You get to experience another college or university setting without the hassle of taking a leave of absence, or transferring.
 Credits are fully transferable, though it is always advisable to check your final course selections with the registrar at your home institution.

 What does it cost?

 Whatever you pay for a semester or term at your home institution is what you will pay for your semester on The Exchange.
 You pay your tuition directly to your home institution.
 Your financial aid remains intact.
 You may incur additional costs if the program you choose includes special equipment or travel, and you would know this before you enroll.
 Room and board costs are paid to your host institution.
 Some but not all of the programs require you to live on campus, which is a good way to meet people and get quickly involved in campus activities.
-There is an enrollment fee of $250, which you will pay to the host campus once you decide to enroll.

 How can I learn more?

 Continue reading through the NAC&U website for links to the individual websites of each college.

 Browse through the websites to see the courses that are available during the semester that interests you.

 Talk with your campus Student Exchange representative or email us with your questions.